cat-cfs/StandardImportToolPlugin/README.md

 # StandardImportToolPlugin
-StandardImportToolPlugin is a wrapper for Operational-Scale CBM-CFS3 standard import tool DLL.
+StandardImportToolPlugin is a wrapper for the Operational-Scale CBM-CFS3 standard import tool DLL.

 ## Use cases
-  * Import an exisiting SIT formatted excel spreadsheet or MS Access database to a CBM3 project database from the command line
+  * Import an existing SIT formatted excel spreadsheet or MS Access database to a CBM3 project database from the command line
   * Import SIT formatted text files to an CBM3 project database from the command line
   * Create a CBM3 project database via configuration
-  * Build and use use as a library for a new .NET application
+  * Build and use as a library for a new .NET application

 ## Buid instructions